What is Arthritis

 An additional disadvantage of the view that joint pain is ' just a bit of arthritis' or 'wear and tear and a consequence of ‘ old age' is that some people may fail to see their doctor, assuming there is nothing that can be done.
-There is always something that can be done to help.
-For instance, understanding the disease and how to manage various types of arthritis and learning how to manage pain can have a positive impact on how individuals cope with their daily lives.
+There is always something that can be done to help whatever type of arthritis you have been told you have.
+For instance, understanding your condition and how to manage various and learning how to manage pain can have a positive impact on how you cope with daily life.
 For more information see the sections on this website called: Managing Pain and How to Manage Arthritis and Why See a Nurse

 Osteoarthritis